troglobit/finit/doc/config.md

 The scripts in this directory are executed at the very end of runlevel `S`, [bootstrap][].

+A common use-case for runparts scripts is to create and enable/disable services, which Finit will then apply when changing runlevel from S to whatever the next runlevel is set to be (default 2).
+E.g., generate a `/etc/chrony.conf` and `initctl enable chronyd`.

 **Limitations:**

 Scripts called from `runparts`, or hook scripts (see below), are limited